 6. Watch what They Eat and Drink

-Your child’s diet could not only be contributing to the diaper rash, but also restricting its ability to be healed.
-A sure-fire, natural method when you’re looking for how to treat diaper rash, is too keep a closer eye on what your child is eating and drinking.
-For example, try not to feed your child a diet full of fiber or dairy while they have diaper rash, since it can contribute to loose-bowels/diarrhea.
+Your child’s diet could not only be contributing to the diaper rash but also restricting its ability to be healed.
+A sure-fire, natural method when you’re looking for how to treat diaper rash, is to keep a closer eye on what your child is eating and drinking.
+For example, try not to feed your child a diet full of fiber or dairy while they have diaper rash since it can contribute to loose-bowels/diarrhea.